michalrus/anki-simple-cloze-overlapper/README.md

 It has been tested to work on Anki (desktop), and AnkiDroid.
 I assume it should work everywhere indefinitely, as it's written in JavaScript only.

+I hope the recording will be self-explanatory!
+The last two modes seem odd to me, but they were trivial to add, maybe someone will find them useful.

 Reddit thread: https://old.reddit.com/r/Anki/comments/116nky2/simple_cloze_overlapper_template_for_anki_21/

+## Options (per note)

 A good idea is to create a new note type (based on Cloze), e.g. “Cloze (overlapping)”, copy the front and back templates from here, and add a new field to it to control the behavior per each note.
 The templates below assume that the field will be called “Overlapping”.